Archdiocese of Glasgow (modern): History

 In 1827, the Holy See erected the Vicariate Apostolic of the Western District of Scotland.
 It was headed by a vicar apostolic, who was a consecrated bishop and who held a titular see.
 On the resignation of John Gray in 1869, archbishop Charles Petre Eyre was appointed the Apostolic Administrator of the Western District.
-On the Restoration of the Scottish hierarchy by Pope Leo XIII, 4 March 1878, the district was divided into the archdiocese of Glasgow, the Diocese of Argyll and the Isles and the Diocese of Galloway. archbishop Eyre was appointed the first Roman Catholic archbishop of Glasgow since the Scottish Reformation.
+On the Restoration of the Scottish hierarchy by Pope Leo XIII, 4 March 1878, the district was divided into the archdiocese of Glasgow, the Diocese of Argyll and the Isles and the Diocese of Galloway. archbishop Eyre was appointed the first Catholic archbishop of Glasgow since the Scottish Reformation.

-By 1877, a year prior to the institution of the current Roman Catholic archdiocese, Charles Eyre could record that in Glasgow city there were nineteen parishes, served by fifty-two priests, and in the county of Dunbarton, five parishes and seven priests.
+By 1877, a year prior to the institution of the current Catholic archdiocese, Charles Eyre could record that in Glasgow city there were nineteen parishes, served by fifty-two priests, and in the county of Dunbarton, five parishes and seven priests.

 Lanarkshire, which became Motherwell diocese in 1947–48, had seventeen parishes and twenty-two priests, while Renfrewshire, which became Paisley diocese in 1947–48, had eleven parishes and sixteen priests.

 To train clergy, Eyre founded St Peter's College at Partickhill in 1874, and also encouraged the opening at Dowanhill in 1894 of Notre Dame teacher-training college.
 He was also committed to creating new parishes and breaking up over-large ones which he felt 'were almost dioceses in themselves'.
+A cathedral chapter was erected on 3 January 1884.

 During the episcopate of his successor, John Aloysius Maguire, the Education (Scotland) Act 1918 was passed.
 Financial difficulties, including the triple burden of salaries, building costs, and rising educational expectations necessitated a settlement.

 Maguire supported the War effort of 1914–18.
 In 1917, soldier-students, among them James Black, the future Bishop of Paisley, went to the front from St Peter's College, and two of the military chaplains from the archdiocese were killed.
 Although the seminary never closed during the First World War, at one point it housed only a single student and the rector.